Employment Term: Regular

-The Utilities Engineer will have broad experience in utilities systems (water, wastewater, and electrical power, natural gas, and transportation fuels) such as found on military installations or medium-sized communities.
+The Engineer will have broad experience in utilities systems (water, wastewater, and electrical power, natural gas, and transportation fuels) such as found on military installations or medium-sized communities.
 Focus of the work will be in analyzing and reporting how existing utility and building systems can be made less vulnerable to disruption and more resilient.
 Familiarity with power controls, SCADA, transmission and distribution, energy monitoring and control systems, and alternative energy generation is necessary, with emphasis on reliability and resiliency.

 Require knowledge of utility systems facilities and equipment, operation and maintenance of electric power and other utility distribution stations, transmission lines, and distribution systems and equipment and technical issues.
 Knowledge of general facilities and utilities engineering concepts, principles, and practices applicable to the full range of duties concerned with the wide range of military facilities such as administrative buildings, tactical equipment shops, communications facilities, industrial plants, hospitals, control towers, and aircraft hangars is required.

 Familiar with water, wastewater, natural gas and transportation fuels utilities including system design concepts, maintenance and operation, metering, industrial controls, supply and distribution issues, corrosion protection, and safety standards.